-The principal purpose of QATSICPP is to, above all, promote and advocate the rights, safety and wellbeing of Aboriginal & Torres Strait Islander children, young people and their families through effective partnerships and strategic collaborations.
-We provide leadership in advocacy and the development of policies, strategies and programs to resource, support and strengthen the capacity and capability of Aboriginal & Torres Strait Islander community controlled child protection agencies in the interests of our children, families and communities.
+We are the peak body representing the Aboriginal and Torres Strait Islander community controlled child protection and family support services sector in Queensland.
+Our principal purpose is to promote and advocate for the rights, safety and wellbeing of Aboriginal and Torres Strait Islander children, young people and their families.
+We create effective partnerships, facilitate strategic collaborations and in consultation with our members, advocate for the development of policies, strategies and programs that help to resource, support and strengthen the capacity and capability of the Aboriginal and Torres Strait Islander child protection sector.

-All Aboriginal & Torres Strait Islander children and young people are physically, emotionally and spiritually strong, live in a safe, caring and nurturing environment within their own families and communities, and are afforded the same life opportunities available to other children and young people to achieve their full potential.
+All Aboriginal and Torres Strait Islander children and young people are physically, emotionally and spiritually strong; live in safe, caring and nurturing environments within their own families and communities; and are afforded the same life opportunities available to other children and young people to achieve their full potential.

-- The immediate and ongoing safety and the wellbeing of children and young people is paramount in any decisions and actions about their protection and care.
+- The immediate and ongoing safety and wellbeing of children and young people are paramount in any decisions and actions about their protection and care.

-- The protection and care of children and young people is best secured within their own families, community and culture.
+- The protection and care of children and young people are best secured in their families, community and culture.

-- Parents, families and communities are more able to protect and care for children when they themselves are physically, emotionally and spiritually strong.
+- Parents, families and communities are best placed to protect and care for children when they are physically, emotionally and spiritually strong.

 - Families and communities need to be resourced and strengthened in culturally appropriate ways to better support parents’ care of their children.